Structure Constants in equivariant oriented cohomology of flag varieties: Structure constants for K-theoretic stable bases

 \section{Structure constants for K-theoretic stable bases}

-In this section, we give a formula of the structure constants for K-theory stable basis.
-Similar as Section \ref{sec:cohstab}, the treatment is done by using the twisted group algebra method.
-This method was firstly done in \cite{SZZ17}, so we only recall the definition.
-Some notations are restricted to this section only, unless otherwise mentioned.
+In this section, we give a formula of the structure constants of the K-theory stable basis.
+Similar to our strategy in \textsection\ref{sec:cohstab}, we use the twisted group algebra method.
+This method was introduced by Su, Zhao and the second author in \cite{SZZ17}; we only recall the definitions below.
+Here we use $F=F_m$ and ${R=R^m = \bbZ[q^{1/2},q^{-1/2}]}$.